Equinor powers ahead with floating wind turbines despite oil crash

 The Norwegian government has agreed to provide 2.3 billion crowns in financial support, in addition to 566 million crowns from the industry’s NOx fund, set up to reduce emissions from ships.

-Equinor’s partners in the two licences are OMV, Idemitsu, Wintershall Dea, Eni’s Vaar Energi and state-owned Petoro. ($1 = 10.3103 Norwegian crowns) (Reporting by Nerijus Adomaitis; editing by Terje Solsvik and Barbara Lewis)
+Equinor’s partners in the two licences are OMV, Idemitsu, Wintershall Dea [WINT.UL], Eni’s Vaar Energi and state-owned Petoro.